Sumukh-Bharadvaja/case_study_admits/README.md

 - For this case, I have used Jaccard distance.
 - The Jaccard distance is computed by subtracting the Jaccard coefficient from one, or by dividing the difference in the sizes of the union and the intersection of two sets by the size of the union.

+Overall , Business Administration demonstrated highest annual admission rates and hence the demographics of it as show above.